kvuong22/SI507-HW6/README.md

 $(document).ready(function(){
     $("form").submit(function(event){
 ```
+The code is for setting up to check if the page is ready for JavaScript to run in the first line of code and for the form element to be available to be submitted.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.